Tholimettu 2025 is a FLN Programme, check First step program details from here

 First Step Programme

-‘Tholimettu’ (First Step) program is being implemented from the academic year 2022-23 for all children (Class 1 to 5) to practice basic language and math skills.
-As a part of this program, teaching and learning programs have to be implemented in a planned manner for all the students.
-Due to covid conditions since March 2020, children have been logging behind in achieving competencies prescribed.
-NAS-2021 results also revealed the levels of children competencies.
+The ‘Tholimettu’ (First Step) program is being implemented from the academic year for all children (Class 1 to 5) to practice basic language and math skills.

-To make the children attain all the competencies with respect to their classes a better practice should be provided on minimum abilities first and then focus on class wise competencies.
-Therefore, in the academic year 2022-23, in the months of June, July and August, teaching and learning plans have to be formulated and implemented focusing on the minimum competencies required for the students of class 2 to 5 to continue in the respective classes.
+Therefore, in the academic year 2025, in June, July, and August, teaching and learning plans have to be formulated and implemented focusing on the minimum competencies required for the students of classes 2 to 5 to continue in their respective classes.

 Plans for teaching and learning process